oroinc/documentation/frontend/javascript/js-quick-start.rst

         console.log('onScroll', event);
     });

 The application contains a form input widget like select2, custom checkboxes, numbers, and others.
 Sometimes you need to disable some widgets for certain conditions, for example, when a user opens the application on a mobile device.
 You can also modify input widget options or change the widget constructor.
-For this, create app module and copy and paste the code below:
+For this, create an app module and copy and paste the code below:

 .. code-block:: javascript
    :caption: src/{YourBundleName}/Resources/public/js/app/modules/custom-input-widgets-module.js

     import InputWidgetManager from 'oroui/js/input-widget-manager'; // import inputWidgetManager import Select2InputWidget from 'oroui/js/app/views/input-widget/select2'; // import Select2InputWidget constructor